vitalab/vitalab.github.io/deep-learning/_posts/2017-05-17-inception.md

 The authors also changed *Inception-v1* to do max-pooling **before** the *inception* module.
 This saves memory and is 2 times faster.

-Another speed-up is to take every *nxn* kernels and create a *nx1* and a *1xn* kernel.
+Another speed-up is to take every *nxn* kernel and create a *nx1* and a *1xn* kernel.
 This is a 33% speedup according to the authors.
 This approach works best on later stages of the network.

 # Inception-V3
 The *Inception-v3* model is a simple extension from *Inception-v2* and is the one recommended to use.
 While *Inception-v2* has *BatchNorm* only in the convolutional layers, *Inception-v3* adds *BatchNorm* after every dense layer as well.